Schedule Deep Security to perform tasks

 Deep Security has many tasks that you might want to perform automatically on a regular basis.
 Scheduled tasks are useful when deploying Deep Security in your environment and also later, to keep your system up to date and functioning smoothly.
 They are especially useful for running scans on a regular basis during off-peak hours.

 You can automate scheduled task creation and configuration using the Deep Security API.
 For examples, see the Maintain Protection Using Scheduled Tasks guide in the Deep Security Automation Center.

 Create scheduled tasks

 To set up a scheduled task in the Deep Security Manager, click Administration > Scheduled Tasks > New.
-This opens the “New Scheduled Task Wizard”, which steps you through the creation of a scheduled task.
+This opens the "New Scheduled Task Wizard", which takes you through the steps to create a scheduled task.